-- Encoder pulses are not seen for a period of time, the robot will move straight back, returning to the Y-Home Position located at the front of the cabinet. - o The robot will retry to deliver product up to 3 times in a row. - The robot has 3 unsuccessful attempts at reaching the drop point and completing the vend cycle. - The machine is put out-of-order with a F/B Encoder Error (VAC) - ▶ The controller monitors for a closed reed switch on the vacuum valve assembly indicating dropped product (airflow box flap in the down position caused by a break in the vacuum seal).
+- ▶ The F/B Motor moves the robot to towards the calculated Product Drop Point coordinate on the Yaxis. - ▶ The controller counts encoder pulses relayed by the F/B Encoder Switch. - Encoder pulses are not seen for a period of time, the robot will move straight back, returning to the Y-Home Position located at the back of the cabinet. - The robot will retry to deliver product up to 10 times in a row. - The robot has 10 unsuccessful attempts at reaching the drop point and completing the vend cycle. - The machine is put out-of-order with a F/B Encoder Error (VAC) - ▶ The controller monitors for a closed reed switch indicating dropped product (airflow box flap in the up position caused by a break in the vacuum seal). - up position caused by a break in the vacuum seal).
+The robot returns to the Y-axis home position and reattempts to complete the vend cycle up to 3 - o The robot will return to the bin and try to pick up product. - o 3 unsuccessful attempts will put the bin out-of-order with a Bin Error. - The customer is prompted: "Make Another Selection". - The machine is put out-of-order with a Vacuum Out Of Order Error (VAC), after 9 consecutive vacuum errors (3 bins out of order due to loss of product). - ▶The robot stops once it reaches the calculated Product Drop Point coordinate on the X-axis. - ▶ The robot carriage moves forward on the rack system, and mechanically triggers the blow off valve crank, releasing all the vacuum pressure from the system. - ► The Vacuum Motor shuts down times.

-- The robot returns to the Y-axis home position and reattempts to complete the vend cycle up to 3 times. - o The robot will return to the bin and try to pick up product. - 3 unsuccessful attempts will put the bin out-of-order with a Bin Load Error. - The customer is prompted: "Make Another Selection". - The machine is put out-of-order with a Vacuum Out Of Order Error (VAC), after 9 consecutive vacuum errors (3 bins out of order due to loss of product). - ▶ The robot stops once it reaches the calculated Product Drop Point coordinate on the X-axis. - ▶ The robot carriage moves forward on the rack system, and mechanically triggers the blow off valve crank, releasing all the vacuum pressure from the system. - ► The Vacuum Motor shuts down - ▶ Product is dropped into the product delivery chute.
+▶ Product is dropped into the product delivery chute.